EloyEspinosa/Weather.NET/docs/examples/forecast.md

         foreach (WeatherModel forecast in forecasts)
         {
-            // Prints the time of the forecast in the location's timezone.
+            // Prints the time of the forecast in UTC.
-            Console.WriteLine(DateTimeOffset.FromUnixTimeSeconds(forecast.AnalysisDateTimezone).ToString());
+            Console.WriteLine(forecast.AnalysisDate);
             Console.WriteLine(forecast.Main.Temperature);
         }
     }